viscalyx/devshell-dsc/CONTRIBUTING.md

 Max-mode attestations are automatically enabled in CI/CD workflows for production builds and security scanning.
 However, developers can test these locally to verify Docker Scout integration or troubleshoot attestation-related issues.

+Max-mode attestations add additional build time and storage overhead.
+They are primarily useful for:

+- Testing the full CI/CD security pipeline locally
+- Debugging attestation-related issues
+- Verifying Docker Scout integration before pushing changes

+For regular development and testing, the standard build commands without attestations are sufficient.

 ### Prerequisites for Local Attestation Testing

+- Docker Desktop with containerd image store enabled
 - Docker BuildKit enabled (automatically enabled in modern Docker versions)
 - Docker Scout CLI (optional, for local scanning)

+### Enable Containerd Image Store in Docker Desktop

+Max-mode attestations require the containerd image store to be enabled in Docker Desktop:

+1. Open **Docker Desktop**
+1. Go to **Settings** → **General**
+1. Enable **"Use containerd for pulling and storing images"**
+1. Click **Apply & restart**
+1. Wait for Docker Desktop to restart

+> [!IMPORTANT]
+> Without enabling the containerd image store, you will get the error: "Attestation is not supported for the docker driver.
+Switch to a different driver, or turn on the containerd image store, and try again."

 ### Building with Max-Mode Attestations